dschanoeh/hover-ddns/README.md

 1. Determine the current public IP address of the host machine
 2. Authenticate against the Hover API
-3. Create or update the DNS entry for the specified hostname
+3. Create or update the DNS entry for the specified domain(s) and hostname(s)

 It doesn't do anything beyond that and if you need more features or different services, I suggest to look at tools like [lexicon](https://github.com/AnalogJ/lexicon).